calebj/worldwatcher/PROJECT.md

 Approach:

 We began by using a service called GIT, which easily combines the coding of each individiual member into one master code.
 We created a master .cpp file titled worldwatcher which contained the master code for the window and multiple attatchments for the game.
-The FLTK files were modified slightly in order to accomidate certain aspects such as attatching a button over an image.
+The FLTK files were modified slightly in order to accomidate certain aspects such as attatching a button over an image and PNG support.

 Sample Run: